A Tale of Two-U(1) Axion Models: Pecci-Quinn or Dynamical Solution

 In this section, we propose a ``moose-like'' diagram method to uniformly illustrate the structures of the models solving the strong $CP$ problem.
 The notation of all possible additional fermions introduced are listed in TABLE~\ref{tab: fermion classify}.
 As an example, we show the structure of the aligned axion model(left)~\cite{Kim2005} and the dynamical axion model(right)~\cite{Choi1985DA} in Fig.~\ref{fig:figure1}.
 At the left end, we list all the axions, each representing a global $U(1)$, normalized as their proper contributions to the CP phase.
 Dashed lines link the axions to the fermions, and the numbers on them indicate the corresponding $U(1)$ charges of the fermions.
 The solid lines with tags show the non-trivial representations of the fermions under the linked gauge groups at the right end, like the color $SU(3)_c$ and the hidden $SU(3)_h$.
 Circles ($\circ$) on the vertices represent massive fermions; Crosses ($\times$) on the vertexes represent massless fermions.

 The alignment axion model has been widely discussed in the literature~\cite{Kim2005,Choi2014a,Kappl2014a}. $SU(3)_h$ is introduced with a new free parameter of $CP$-violation $\theta'$.
 As shown in Fig.~\ref{fig:figure1}(a), massive fermions $Q(3,1)$ and $Q'(1,3)$ are charged under both $U(1)_{PQ}$ symmetry and $U(1)_{PQ'}$ symmetry.
-When $U(1)_{PQ}$ is broken, axion is left as a pseudo-Goldstone boson.
-The corresponding current is
+When $U(1)_{PQ}$ and $U(1)_{PQ'}$ broken, axion is left as a pseudo-Goldstone boson.
+The corresponding current and their divergence are

 where $G_{a}^{\mu \nu}$ and ${G'}_{A}^{\mu \nu}$ are strength tensors of gauge fields for QCD and hidden QCD respectively. $g$ and $g'$ are couplings of gauge interactions.
 In some papers, the hidden sector is extended to a ``mirrored SM'' with massive fermions $u'$ and $d'$ that do not carry $U(1)_{PQ}$ charge like u and d in the SM~\cite{Gherghetta2016a,Hook2014ASttSCP}.